Thomas D. Kirsch: Academic achievements

-Dr. Kirsch’s research was recognized by the American College of Emergency Physicians’ first Disaster Medical Science Award in 2013.
+Dr. Kirsch's research was recognized by the American College of Emergency Physicians' first Disaster Medical Science Award in 2013.

 He has served both as an editor and/or an editorial board member for the journals Annals of Emergency Medicine, Disaster Medicine and Public Health Preparedness, American Journal of Disaster Medicine, PLoS Current Disasters, and Military Medicine.

 He has served on expert panels and spoken widely nationally and internationally to groups including the World Bank, National Academies of Science, Engineering and Medicine, American Medical Association, and Global Competitiveness Forum in settings including Azerbaijan, Berlin, Brussels, Canada, Jerusalem, Riyadh, Taipei, Tel Aviv, Trinidad and Tobago.

 As a writer, Kirsch has published over 150 scientific practice and policy articles, book chapters, and a book.
 He has written numerous editorials, including for the Washington Post and Health Affairs.
 His creative non-fiction work includes a devastating personal essay on providing care after the Haiti earthquake and a series of articles for the Washington Post of his experience during the Haiti response.
 In 2020 he published personal essays in The Atlantic, Washington Post and the PCT Communicator.

 Disaster work

-Kirsch volunteered for the American Red Cross from 1992-2017 serving as the Medical Advisor (2000-2010), and on the Scientific Advisory Council (2006-2016).
+Kirsch volunteered for the American Red Cross from 1992 to 2017 serving as the Medical Advisor (2000-2010), and on the Scientific Advisory Council (2006-2016).
 He responded to numerous disasters with the Red Cross including to New York City for the 9-11 terrorist attacks and to New Orleans for Hurricane Katrina.

 He has responded many other major disasters as a scientist and health provider including hurricanes Sandy (NYC, 2012), Harvey (Houston, 2017) Haiyan (Philippines, 2013), earthquakes in Haiti (2010), Chile (2010), New Zealand (2011), and Nepal (2015), the Pakistan floods (2010) and the Ebola epidemic in Liberia in 2014-15.

 Awards and honors

-In 2014 he was recognized by President Obama in a White House ceremony to honor, ‘Heroes in Healthcare Fighting Ebola.
+In 2014 he was recognized by President Obama in a White House ceremony to honor, 'Heroes in Healthcare Fighting Ebola.
 Following Hurricane Katrina, he testified before both the U.S. Senate and U.S. House of Representatives., Additional awards include: